lindig11/tiltandtap/README.md

 **Feel free to contribute to the project!**

 # What are tilting interactions?
-A tilt interaction, and more in detail a Jerk-Tilting interaction, is a rapid movement of the mobile device toward some direction (up, down, left, rigth etc.).
+A tilt interaction, and more in detail a Jerk-Tilting interaction, is a rapid movement of the mobile device toward some direction (up, down, left, rigth, south-east, south-west, north-east, north-west, clock and counterclockwise).
 Tilt-and-Tap tries to simplify the development of such interaction on the web, offering high-level APIs.

 # Support
-Currently, Tilt-and-Tap works almost everywhere and almost on all the browsers (Firefox is not supported yet).
+Currently, Tilt-and-Tap works almost everywhere and almost on all the browsers.
 The plugin uses the *devicemotion* event and it internally bridge the differences among devices and browsers.
+Chrome introduced a bug in version 66.
+For this reason, TAT does not work on Chrome currently.

 #Installation
 Include the script somewhere in your webpage.
 Within the header is recommended.